 The enumeration mindset: The foundation of exploitation#

-Before we jump into the commands, let’s talk about the mindset. enumeration is more than running a list of commands and dumping output to a text file.
-This process is about building a mental map of the environment.
-You are looking for the “how” and the “why.”
+Enumeration isn’t running a checklist of commands and dumping output to a file.
+It’s building a mental map of the environment.
+You’re looking for the “how” and the “why.”
 How is this system managed?
 Why is this specific service running?
-Who uses this machine?
-What is the likely path for privilege escalation?
+Who uses this box?
+Where’s the path up?

-or an exploit—your heartbeat probably picks up.
+heart rate picks up.
 Stay calm.
-Your goal is to
+Your goal is to stay quiet long enough to gather

 I follow a structured approach to this phase: